-Author, science advocate and filmmaker Shawn Lawrence Otto has delivered the message of the changing rules for prosperity and health in the Century of Science to audiences worldwide
+Author, science advocate and filmmaker Shawn Lawrence Otto has delivered the message of the changing rules for prosperity and health to audiences worldwide

 Using engaging photography, graphics and video, his interactive presentations are entertaining, thoughtful and inspirational experiences custom tailored to your organization's annual meeting or topical discussion.